scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The resource costs for path discovery are as follows:

 - Communication overhead is transmitting the PCBs and occasionally obtaining the required PKI material.
-- Processing overhead is validating the signatures of the AS entries, signing new AS entries, and to a lesser extent, evaluating the beaconing policies.
+- Processing overhead is validating the signatures of the AS entries, signing new AS entries, and to a lesser extent, evaluating the PCB selection policies.
 - Storage overhead is both the temporary storage of PCBs before the next propagation interval, and the storage of complete discovered path segments.

 All of these are dependent on the number and length of the discovered path segments, i.e. the total number of AS entries of the discovered path segments.
 These in turn depend on the configured best PCBs set size ([](#propagation-interval-size)).